Americans with Disabilities Act Compliance

 For example, if a market is renting portable bathrooms, it’s very reasonable to simply order a wheelchair-accessible unit.
 If the market offers free water or a handwashing station, for example, it might be easy to lower the height of the unit so it’s accessible.

 In other instances, it won’t be quite as easy to create accessibility.
 For example, the farmers market may be in a historic building with stairs.
 Remodeling may not be possible or affordable for the farmers market, the property owner, or a property manager.
 Fortunately, the ADA doesn’t directly require remodeling in most cases—a business or organization can offer personal accommodations that enhance accessibility.
 If a person in a wheelchair requests help going over or around a barrier, the farmers market should provide personal assistance where it can.

 Exactly what a farmers market should do to satisfy the ADA depends on when the market began operations, the specific layout and circumstances, and the cost of retrofitting facilities.
 At a minimum, farmers markets should see that folks in wheelchairs are not prevented from attending an event or using a restroom.
 In some situations, however, even these basic steps won’t be possible.
 In that situation, or to go beyond the basics, many farmers markets will need further support to comply with the ADA.

 To make sure it complies with ADA, the market might do some extra research to see what else may be required.
 Options include:

 - Contacting your regional ADA office for specific guidance on how to comply with the ADA

-- Reading the Department of Justice’s “ADA Guide for Small Businesses,” available online.
+- Reading the Department of Justice’s “ADA Guide for Small Businesses,” and "ADA Update: A Primer for Small Business," available online.